An Inside Look At The Massive $70 Billion Dollar Mobile Gaming Industry [INFOGRAPHIC]

-On top of significant growth, mobile gaming is also projected to dominate all other sectors of gaming.
-By 2020, mobile gaming (which includes tablets) is expected to account for over half (51%) of the entire gaming market.
-Comparably, console games and boxed/downloaded PC games are expected to make up the second and third largest portions of the market, generating 26% and 21% of all digital gaming revenue respectively (Newzoo).
+Mobile gaming is also projected to dominate all other sectors of gaming.
+By 2021, mobile gaming (which includes tablets) is expected to account for over half (59%) of the entire gaming market.
+Comparably, console games and boxed/downloaded PC games are expected to make up 22% and 19% of the global games market, respectively.

 Comparing The Mobile Gaming Industry vs. Other Industries

 The financial success of mobile gaming is also competitive with other industries and brands.
-For a bit of context, the global mobile gaming market generated $50.4 billion in revenue during 2017 (Newzoo), $10.5 billion more than the worldwide box office (Hollywood Reporter).
+For a bit of context, the global mobile gaming market generated $70.3 billion in revenue during 2018, nearly $30 billion more than the worldwide box office revenue of $41.7 billion.

 The Top Grossing Mobile Games In The U.S.